 Human Chain

-It seems that the sole reason for building Houska Castle was to cover this gateway.
-Nobody dared live there.
-The part of the castle that was built directly over the hole became known as the chapel, which contained wall paintings of strange, demon-like creatures and dragons being slaughtered.
-But these paintings didn’t seem to deter the black-winged creatures from lurking in that area of the castle.
-There have also been reports of half man-half animal beings running around the castle.
-Perhaps even more disturbing are reports from many of having seen hundreds of humans chained together, walking in a line while black dogs bark at them and bite at their heels.
+It seems the central reason for building Houska Castle was to cover the gateway.
+Nobody dared live in the portion of the castle laid directly over the opening.
+The area above the hole became known as the chapel, its walls bearing paintings of strange demon-like creatures and dragons being slain.
+Yet the art did little to deter the dark presences said to lurk nearby.
+Reports speak of half man half animal beings wandering the halls.
+Perhaps most troubling are tales of hundreds of humans chained together, marching in a line while black dogs bark and snap at their heels.

 Experiments